It’s the time of year when KiwiSaver providers are delivering their Annual Member Statements.

-If your PIR has changed you’ll need to let your KiwiSaver provider know.
-The IRD will send a letter advising you if you’re on the wrong rate, they’ll also tell your provider which rate is correct for you.
+If your PIR has changed, let your KiwiSaver provider know.
+The IRD will send a letter advising you if you’re on the wrong rate.
+They’ll also tell your provider which rate is correct for you.
 However, it is still your responsibility to notify your provider.

-Whichever way you plan to spend your KiwiSaver money, you need to ensure that the contributions you’re making will help you achieve your financial goals.
+Whichever way you plan to spend your KiwiSaver money, you need to ensure that your contributions will help you achieve your financial goals.

 What contribution rate are you on?
-If you’re unsure, ask your employer as they make deductions each time you are paid.
-If you want to change your contribution rate you can choose from 3%, 4%, 6%, 8% or 10%.
+If you’re unsure, ask your employer; they make deductions each time you are paid.
+If you want to change your contribution rate, you can choose from 3%, 4%, 6%, 8% or 10%.
 There are a number of ways to change your contribution rate:

 - Give written notification to your employer by email or letter.
 Alternatively, you can complete a KS2 form, available for download from IRD, simply complete and give it to your employer;